SAFETY TIPS FOR HOLIDAY TRAVEL: WHAT YOU NEED TO KNOW (2025 UPDATE)

 Book early to get the car rental you want

-Florida airports have the best supply of rental vehicles, but what applies to everything but motel rooms applies here: book early to get the vehicle you want.
+Florida airports tend to have the biggest rental-vehicle inventory, but what applies to everything else in travel applies here: Book early (and possibly pay more) to get the vehicle you want.

-Inclement winter travel conditions can always be an issue when you’re on the road.
-If you wind up stranded, don’t panic; stay where you are.
+Dangerous road conditions are always a threat.
+If you get stranded, don’t panic; stay where you are.
 Your chances of survival are better inside than outside.

 Most cell towers and carriers are unaffected by weather.
 Call 911 and tell them where you are, who’s with you, your exact location, and how much food, water and gas you have.
 Then call a friend or relative with the same information.

 Even if you don’t have service, it’s vital to keep your phone charged, ideally with a portable power bank.
-Warmth is crucial, so focus on conserving your body heat.
+Warmth is crucial, so conserve your body heat.
 Wrap up in anything you can find and run the car, but only enough to get the cabin moderately warm.

 Hopefully you prepared for this by packing a shovel with a telescoping handle, some sand or cat litter, or some cardboard.